New Constructions and Characterizations of Flat and Almost Flat Grassmannian Fusion Frames: Integrality Conditions

 \begin{defn} The \emph{algebraic integers} are the roots of monic polynomials in $\bZ[x]$. \end{defn}

 \begin{thm} The intersection of the algebraic integers with the rationals is the integers. \end{thm} As a simple example of this fact, we note that the square root of a positive integer is either an integer or irrational. \begin{thm} Let $\mathcal{A}$ be a subring of the algebraic integers which is closed under conjugation.
-Further let $\{\cW_i\}_{i=1}^n$ be an equichordal tight fusion frame of $n$ $m$-dimensional subspaces of $\bF^k$.
-For each $i \in [n]$, fix an ONB of $\cW_i$ and set the basis elements to be the columns of the matrix $L_i$.
+Further let $\{\cW_i\}_{i=1}^n \in \FF(\bF^k,m,n)$ be equichordal.
+For each $i \in [n]$, fix an orthonormal basis of $\cW_i$ and set the basis elements to be the columns of the matrix $L_i$.
 If for all $i \in [n]$ the entries of $\sqrt{k} L_i$ are in $\cA$, then